 Causey Farm

-Causey Farm in Meath is a family-run, fun based open pet farm and activity venue with a variety of entertainment , educational programs and seasonal events with fun for kids and all the family.
+Causey Farm in Meath is a fun based activity venue with a variety of activity programmes for both children and adults throughout the year, as well as hosting seasonal events

 Causey Farm provide interactive cultural experiences in a friendly atmosphere , as well as fantastic seasonal events for families.
 They also cater for school tours.

-Their educational programs have an interactive, 'Hands-On' focus and visitors get to participate in all activities.You will also learn about live Irish culture in a fun-filled day of Irish activities.
-Dance a jig, play the bodhrán, cut turf in a bog,play hurling, milk a cow, bake brown soda bread, see a sheepdog at work and more!
+Their educational programs have an interactive, ‘Hands-On’ focus and visitors get to participate in all activities.You will also learn about live Irish culture in a fun-filled day of Irish activities.
+Bog Visit and Traditional Turf Cutting, Tractor Trailer Ride, Bodhrán Session, Make Soda Bread, see a sheepdog at work and more!

 Causey Farm also run a number of events throughout the year suitable for families.